 So what are developers expected to use to create future apps - for mobile, web and desktop apps?

-It is difficult to see why Skype has to close the API - simply deprecating it would have be.
+It is difficult to see why Skype has to close the API - simply deprecating it would have been enough.
 It is also difficult to see why Skype considers the features it isn't supplying in the URI API to be undesirable.
 From a technological point of view it makes no sense, so you can only assume that there is a marketing angle or some other politics in play.

 So even if you are not directly affected, add you name to the petition